-The identification portion of the process is a written test (Appendix C).
-There are 24 lettered, unidentified vials containing preserved or representatives or live specimens of groups used in the VA SOS method.
-The volunteer must identify at least 21 vials or specimens correctly in order to pass.
+The identification portion of the process can be taken as a written test with a VA SOS staff or volunteer trainer (Appendix C).
+There are 24 lettered, unidentified vials containing preserved representatives of groups used in the VA SOS method.
+The volunteer must identify at least 21 vials correctly in order to pass.
 Volunteers have up to 90 minutes to complete this test.
-While this portion of the certification process is open book, it must be completed by each individual wishing to become certified.
+The identification portion of the process can also be taken online through IWLA's online quiz.
+Volunteers must identify 38/42 photos correctly or higher to pass the online macroinvertebrate identification quiz.

-Within two months of successfully completing both parts of the certification process, the volunteer receives a certificate indicating (s)he is a VA SOS monitor.
-If the volunteer continues to pass further quality assurance measures (see Quality Control Requirements), (s)he will remain a certified volunteer.
-If the volunteer misses sampling for two consecutive calendar years, (s)he will lose his or her certification status and must go through the certification process again.
+Within two months of successfully completing both parts of the certification process, the volunteer receives a certificate indicating they are a VA SOS monitor.
+If the volunteer continues to pass further quality assurance measures (see Quality Control Requirements), they will remain a certified volunteer.
+If the volunteer misses sampling for two consecutive calendar years, they will lose their certification status and must go through the certification process again.